limpyd/redis-limpyd/doc/fields.rst

     ['BAR']

 hlen
-""""
+''''

-hlen_ must be called on an instance and will return the number of InstanceHashField with a stored value.
+hlen_ must be called on an instance and will return the number of InstanceHashField_ with a stored value.

 If a field has no stored value, it will not be count in the result of hlen_.

 Example (with same model as for hmget_):